Marvel Moreno: Writings

 A more recent copy of Colombia's popular Sunday Magazine of El Espectador, in which Moreno published her first story, El Muñeco, in 1969.

 In 1969, Moreno published her first short story, El Muñeco, in the magazine Eco and later in the Sunday Magazine of El Espectador.
 In 1975 she published her second story, Oriane, Aunt Oriane, also in the magazine Eco.
 In 1980 she published the story La noche feliz de Madame Yvonne, which she wrote in 1977, the same year in which she began to write In December the Breezes Arrived, a novel that completely absorbed her for seven years.
 It was published in 1987 by Plaza & Janes.

 From 1983-1985, the filmmaker Fina Torres created her first movie, Oriana, based on Moreno's second story, and the film went on to win the Caméra d'Or Award at the Cannes Film Festival in France as the "best first feature film."
 The movie also won Best Film and Best Screenplay at the Cartagena Film Festival, and it was selected as the Venezuelan entry for the Best Foreign Language Film at the 58th Academy Awards, but was not named a nominee.
 The story was described by American critic Vincent Camby in The New York Times as a "gothic romance" featuring a woman and her French husband who return to South America to sell the home of an aging aunt named Oriane.
 The story also includes flashbacks to the woman's youth in a Venezuelan beach town and suggests troubles that had been long-forgotten there.

 One of Moreno's novels that was translated into Italian, In December the Breezes Arrived, received the Grinzane Cavour Literary Prize for the "best foreign book" in 1989.
 In this, her first novel, Moreno revealed her style, inherited from "magical realism" matured into "a new dimension of the marvelous reality" as the critics described it.
 Separately, she managed to publish in Bogotá an anthology of short stories that she had started in 1986, entitled The Encounter and Other Stories, under the Áncora Editores publishing label.

-The rights to Moreno's latest novel, The Time of the Amazons, have been reserved by her two daughters and her first husband, since Moreno finished writing it in 1994, a year before she died.
-Finally.
-The first edition was finally scheduled for publication in March 2020.
-(According to El Tiempo, the consensus in international literary circles was that Moreno's novel, with a main character said to resemble her ex-husband, was kept "on file for 26 years" by Moreno's daughters and Mendoza and was submitted for publication only "after years of political and academic pressure."
-The family disagrees with that assessment.)
+The rights to Moreno's last novel, The Time of the Amazons, had been reserved by her two daughters and her first husband, from the time Moreno finished it in 1994, a year before she died.
+The first edition was finally published in March 2020.
+According to El Tiempo, the consensus in international literary circles was that Moreno's novel, with a main character said to resemble her ex-husband, was kept "on file for 26 years" by Moreno's daughters and Mendoza and was submitted for publication only "after years of political and academic pressure."
+The family disagrees with that assessment.